Tim9343/WordPress-Blog/WordPress-AWS-Documentation.md

 •	Open your terminal

-•	Use the following command to copy your key file from the Downloads directory to the /home/ubuntu directory.
+•	Use the following command to copy your key file from the Downloads directory to the home directory.
 ```markdown
 cp /home/tim/Downloads/WordPress-key.pem /home/tim
 ```